-- Longer hours: additional service on nights and weekends
+- Longer hours: extended service on nights and weekends

 - Reliability: timely departure and arrival

-- Faster travel times: quick arrival at your destination
+- Faster travel times: quick arrival to your destination

-- Frequency: shorter wait times and better transfers
+- Frequency: more trip options and shorter wait times

 - Convenience: easier transfers and better connections

-- Equity: increased passenger rail access for marginalized neighborhoods and access to important destinations
+- Equity: increased train service access for marginalized neighborhoods, the transit dependent, and access to important destinations

 - Clean and green trains: improved sustainability of service that reduces greenhouse gas emissions